 So why would you consider splitting a project into multiple boards?

 If your project has a large number of components and too little space, stacking boards can offer a lot of advantages.
 As electronics engineers, we typically think about horizontal space and rarely consider the vertical axis when it comes to design.
 The majority of components a typical circuit board holds are low profile.
-By utilising ultra low profile mating connectors and intelligent board shapes to work around larger components such as aluminium capacitors or connectors, you can double your boards area with only a minor volume increase.
+By utilizing ultra-low profile mating connectors and intelligent board shapes to work around larger components such as aluminum capacitors or connectors, you can double your board area with only a minor volume increase.

 By physically separating schematic blocks that don’t necessarily co-exist well, you can reduce the risk of your design failing to perform as expected.

-While this project falls more towards the prototyping category, it is also a modular design.
+While this project falls more toward the prototyping category, it is also a modular design.
 We could place our environmental sensor on a host board with networking capabilities, or use a simpler host board that keeps costs down.
-Whether you’re designing the host board, or a sub-board, by using a standardised electromechanical connection you can offer your customers future expansion to a device, or enhanced capabilities.
+Whether you’re designing the host board, or a sub-board, by using a standardized electromechanical connection you can offer your customers future expansion to a device, or enhanced capabilities.

 You’ll find this type of plugin modularity very common in power supplies, data collection hardware, and audio/video production equipment to name a few.

 In this example project, we’re using simple rectangular headers.
-The board could be assembled using breakaway pin headers, or with the more typical (for an Arduino shield) long tail female header.
-Rectangular headers come in a wide variety of pitches, lengths, row and position counts depending on your needs.
-They typically handle moderate amounts of current well, and have low resistance connections that hold together well.
+The board could be assembled using breakaway pin headers or with the more typical (for an Arduino shield) long-tail female header.
+Rectangular headers come in a wide variety of pitches, lengths, rows, and position counts depending on your needs.
+They typically handle moderate amounts of the current well and have low resistance connections that hold together well.

-If you’re building rack based modules, DIN 41612 backplane connectors offer high pin counts and reliability in a standardised connector.
+If you’re building rack-based modules, DIN 41612 backplane connectors offer high pin counts and reliability in a standardized connector.
 You’ll also find Hard Metric (Hm) as an alternative standard offering similarly high pin counts.
-Finally, there are the ARINC type backplane connectors, however these robust connectors are highly targeted at aerospace and defence and priced accordingly.
+Finally, there are the ARINC-type backplane connectors, however, these robust connectors are highly targeted at aerospace and defense and priced accordingly.

-Backplane connectors are typically going to be used for specialised applications such as modular equipment or systems in some form of rack the boards slide into and probably won’t be your go to connector style.
+Backplane connectors are typically going to be used for specialized applications such as modular equipment or systems in some form of the rack the boards slide into and probably won’t be your go-to connector style.

-Tiny single board computers are commonly available in SO-DIMM and MXM format.
-This allows you to shift the engineering complexity of the application processor and RAM into a sub board.
-It is a great example of using a standardised connector for something other than its intended use.
+Tiny single-board computers are commonly available in SO-DIMM and MXM format.
+This allows you to shift the engineering complexity of the application processor and RAM into a sub-board.
+It is a great example of using a standardized connector for something other than its intended use.

 Source: Amphenol MXM3.0 Connector

-Generic connectors such as TE’s Standard Edge II series gives you an option that won’t easily be confused with something that is a well known standard.
+Generic connectors such as TE’s Standard Edge II series give you an option that won’t easily be confused with something that is a well-known standard.

 When you don’t need the two boards to be separated at a later stage, and your primary goal is not to reduce volume, directly soldering one board to another is a viable option.
 Creating your own surface mount module is not difficult, and I’ll be covering how to, as well as the pros and cons of this approach in my next multi-board project article.